-The design of the 991 has the placement of the coolant radiators and air-conditioning condensers low down in the front bumper.
-The position and open vent nature of the design leaves them not only susceptible to stone impacts, but also to the buildup of debris and dirt stuck close to the radiators.
+The design of the 991 has the placement of the engine coolant radiators and air-conditioning condensers, low down in the front bumper.
+The position and open vent nature of the design, leaves them not only susceptible to stone impacts, but also to the buildup of debris and dirt stuck close to the side of the radiators.

-These front ducts and debris need to be cleaned out regularly or protected by an aftermarket screen.
+These front ducts and debris need to be cleaned out regularly or the duct protected by an aftermarket screen.
 The front bumper has to be removed to reach the radiators and most owners never do it as part of regular service.
-The 991 will commonly have a failure of one of the front duct mounted cooling fans.
+The 991 is commonly subject to a failure of one of the front duct mounted cooling fans.
 This is often due to a build up of debris that destroys the fans bearings and can cause engine overheating.

 Take a flash light and look closely to see whether the front air intakes are full of rotting leaves and debris when you inspect the 991.
 Look closely, the debris will be around the sides of the radiators.

 Damaged or corroded radiators and AC condensers cannot be repaired and must be replaced.
-Expect to have to replace a cooling fan without the addition of the aftermarket screens.
+Expect to have to replace a cooling fan on a 991 without the addition of the aftermarket screens.

 The brakes on the 991 are excellent.
 Brake pad material does degrade over time, so on low mileage examples check to see when the last brake service was performed.
 The brake fluid should be changed every few years regardless of mileage.